 03 of 06

-What's the Best Way to See the Tulip and Bulb Area?
+The Best Ways to See the Tulip and Bulb Area

-Those who prefer private transportation might opt for a guided tour, which usually includes a coach ride and pre-paid entrance fees.
-But keep in mind that if you also want time to explore the bulb fields area, you'll want to choose the longer tour.
+Those who prefer private transportation might opt for a guided tour, which typically includes a coach ride and pre-paid entrance fees.
+But keep in mind that if you also want time to explore the bulb fields area, you'll want a more extended tour.

 Renting a car from Schiphol airport is also feasible.